 This time, I decided to make it with turnip and carrots and as you can see by the pictures this Turnip and Carrot Slow Cooker Beef Stew turned out really delicious.
 I prepared the meat before adding it to the slow cooker.
 I like to sauté it on my skillet to get more flavors and then I added it on my slow cooker with all the other ingredients.
 I mean how easy is that?

 Of course, if you don’t have turnips, you can replace this root vegetable with any other one you have on hand like parsnip, red tomatoes, celery roots, or even yucca.
 It is really up to you.
 You will notice on the instructions that I didn’t use any flour to make a thick gravy because when you don’t add lots of broth in it, you don’t really need to add flour.
 Also, I am trying to make this recipe as healthy as I can, so white flour is definitely not an option in here.
 But believe me, this stew is just as delicious as any other traditional stew you’ve ever had.
-Being create in the kitchen and make traditional recipes into healthier versions during these cold months is so easy.
+Being creative in the kitchen and making traditional recipes into healthier versions during these cold months is so easy.
 Another favourite that keeps us warm during winter is this Cabbage and Sausage Stew!
 You will love it.
 I totally believe that we can still be able to eat healthier even when the weather calls for a big plate of lasagna.
 Want a healthy side dish to go with this?
 Try my Baked Eggs with Veggies!

 - 1 medium onion finely chopped